adamelhorri/adamelhorri/README.md

--  Hi, I’m @adamelhorri , actually looking for a apprenticeship in the Data field
+-  Hi, I’m @adamelhorri , actually looking for a full time job in the Data field
--  I’m interested in Data science and machine learning and Data Structures and Architecture ✨
+-  I’m specialized in Data science and Architecture ✨
 -  I’m currently working on a Master's degree specialized in Artificial intelligence and data science at Montpellier's university
--  you can reach me at adamelhorri2@gmail.com
+-  you can reach me at adamelhorri64@gmail.com

 <!---